yehonatanke/Programming-Languages/Scheme_Intro/reserved words.md

 Output: Value of `x` is now `10`.

+## lambda

-## lambda: Creates an anonymous function.
+Description: Creates an anonymous function.

 Example: